Aspects of Domain-Wall Fermion on the Lattice

+Two transparent layers are introduced at the boundaries of the fifth dimension, for the optimal domain-wall fermions.
+For the quark fields defined in terms of these two transparent layers, they obey the usual chiral projection rule in the continuum, independent of the gauge fields.
+Consequently, any observable constructed with the quark fields manifests the symmetries exactly as those of its counterpart in the continuum.

-The basic idea of domain-wall fermions (DWF) \cite{Rubakov:bb,Callan:sa} is to use an infinite set of coupled Dirac fermion fields [ $ \psi_s (x), s \in (-\infty, \infty) $ ] with masses behaving like a step function $ m(s) = m \theta(s) $ such that Weyl fermion states can arise as zeromodes bound to the mass defect at $ s = 0 $.
+The basic idea of domain-wall fermion (DWF) \cite{Rubakov:bb,Callan:sa} is to use an infinite set of coupled Dirac fermion fields \{$ \psi_s (x), s \in (-\infty, \infty) $\} with masses behaving like a step function $ m(s) = m \theta(s) $ such that the Weyl fermion state can arise as zero modes bound to the mass defect at $ s = 0 $.
 However, if one uses a compact set of masses, then the boundary conditions of the mass (step) function must lead to the occurrence of both left-handed and right-handed chiral fermion fields, i.e., a vector-like theory.
-For lattice QCD with DWF \cite{Kaplan:1992bt}, in practice, one can only use a finite number ($ N_s $) of lattice Dirac fermion fields to set up the domain wall, thus the chiral symmetry of the quark fields (in the massless limit) is broken.
-Therefore, a relevant question is how to construct a domain-wall fermion action such that the effective 4D lattice Dirac operator has the optimal chiral symmetry for any finite $ N_s $.
-Nevertheless, the chiral symmetry is not the only concern of lattice QCD with domain-wall fermions.
-Another crucial question is whether the effective 4D lattice Dirac operator depends on the lattice spacing $ a_5 $ in the fifth dimension.
-If the dependence on $ a_5 $ is strong, it is unclear what is the proper value of $a_5$ for measuring physical observables, assuming $ N_s $ and the lattice spacing $a$ are fixed.
+For lattice QCD with DWF \cite{Kaplan:1992bt}, in practice, one can only use a finite number $ N_s $ of lattice Dirac fermion fields to set up the domain wall, thus the chiral symmetry of the quark fields (in the massless limit) is broken.
+Therefore, a relevant question is whether one can construct a domain-wall fermion action such that the effective 4D lattice Dirac operator has the mathematically optimal chiral symmetry for finite $ N_s $.

-Recently, a lattice domain-wall fermion action has been constructed \cite{Chiu:2002ir} such that the effective 4D lattice Dirac operator preserves the chiral symmetry optimally for any finite $ N_s $, and is invariant for any $ a_5 $.
-Further, it has been asserted that the effective 4D lattice Dirac operator for the internal fermion loops is exponentially-local for sufficiently smooth gauge backgrounds \cite{Chiu:2002kj}.